 Redbank Gorge (Rwetyepme, pronounced ‘roo-chip-ma’) is a stunning gorge and chasm that is a refuge for many threatened plant and animal species.
-Located 156km west of Alice Springs in the West MacDonnell Ranges and nestled at the base of Mt Sonder, it is also a popular stop for travellers following the Red Centre Way.
+Located 156 kilometres west of Alice Springs in the West MacDonnell Ranges and nestled at the base of Mt Sonder, it is also a popular stop for travellers following the Red Centre Way.

 Take the two kilometre, 1.5-hour return walk from the car park along the creek bed to the gorge to swim in the cold, deep water of the near-permanent waterhole.

 Basic camping facilities are available at two different locations – the Woodland and the Ridgetop campgrounds.
-Both have toilets, fire pits and picnic tables, the Woodland Camping area also has free gas barbecues.
+Both have toilets, fire pits and picnic tables.
+The Woodland Camping area also has free gas barbecues.
 Spaces are limited and fees apply.

 Access is via the sealed Larapinta and Namatjira drives.
 The five kilometre access road is unsealed and a high-clearance vehicle is recommended.

 Adventure Barbeque Camping Caravan / Camper Trailer / Campervan Sites / Campsites Carpark Hiking International Nature & Wildlife New South Wales Business Chamber Picnic Area Public Toilet Regional Tourist/Tourism Association/Organisation Swimming Visitor Information Centre Walk Walks